California, Kern County

 TNC aims to create wildlife linkages from the Los Padres National Forest to the Sequoia National Forest, as an effort to facilitate regular wildlife movement and allow species dispersal in the face of climate change.
 In addition to creating linkages, TNC will place conservation restrictions on the property to satisfy the needs of threatened and endangered species, such as the Kern primrose sphinx moth.

-The Caliente property contains the endangered Kern primrose sphinx moth as well as various raptors, golden eagles and the endangered California Condor deer and black bear.
-Anecdotal evidence also suggests the presense of bald eagles.
+The Caliente property contains the endangered Kern primrose sphinx moth as well as various raptors, golden eagles and the endangered California condor, deer and black bear.
+Anecdotal evidence also suggests the presence of bald eagles.

 Qualifications and Restrictions